joereddington/joereddington.github.io/_posts/2025-02-15-sweet-sweet-potatoes.markdown

 (The control sweet potato is on the right, the test one on the left)

-I assumed the experiment has failed, so I threw them into the baking oven for 20 minutes anyway so I could eat the evidence, but when I pulled them out they were literally leaking syrup:
+I assumed the experiment had failed, so I threw them into the baking oven for 20 minutes anyway so I could eat the evidence, but when I pulled them out they were literally leaking syrup:

 ![A fork with some cooked sugar on it](/assets/images/sweetpot4.png)